Düsseldorf: Air

-After those of Frankfurt, Munich and Berlin, Düsseldorf Airport is Germany's third largest commercial airport, with 25.5 million passengers annually (2019).
-The airport offers 180 destinations on 4 continents, and is served by 70 airlines.
+After those of Frankfurt, Munich and Berlin, Düsseldorf Airport is Germany's fourth largest commercial airport, with 25.5 million passengers annually (2019).
+The airport offers 180 destinations on four continents, and is served by 70 airlines.

 The airport buildings were partly destroyed by a devastating fire caused by welding works in 1996, killing 17 people.
-It was completely rebuilt and the Skytrain installed.
+Following this event, it was completely rebuilt and the Skytrain was installed.

-Railway
+Rail

 The city is a major hub in the Deutsche Bahn (DB) railway network.
 More than 1,000 trains stop in Düsseldorf daily.
 Düsseldorf Central Station at Konrad-Adenauer-Platz is located in Düsseldorf-Stadtmitte.
 Several Rhein-Ruhr S-Bahn lines connect Düsseldorf to other cities of Rhine-Ruhr.
-Local Düsseldorf Straßenbahn and light rail Düsseldorf Stadtbahn traffic, as well as local bus traffic, is carried out by the city-owned Rheinbahn which operates within the VRR public transport system.
-The light rail system also serves neighbouring cities and is partially operated underground.
-The Central Station and the Airport Station (Flughafen-Bahnhof) are connected to the national and European high-speed systems (Intercity/Eurocity, IC/EC and InterCityExpress).

-Taxi

-In Düsseldorf there are 1320 officially licensed Taxis.
-According to the regulations, the cars are always in ivory colour.
-On the back window you always find a black number on a yellow patch.
-Credit card payment has to be accepted at the Taxi stands at Airport of Düsseldorf.

-The supply of taxis in Düsseldorf is over the German average.
-Two taxi organisations cover the market.
-"Taxi-Düsseldorf" offers more than 1180 cabs in different sizes for max.
-8 Passengers.
-The smaller one is "Rhein-Taxi" with more than 120 cabs.
-It is obligatory to carry out any journeys to destinations in the city and directly neighbouring cities.
+The following railway lines run through the city: